ShipChain/engine/docs/VaultNotaryContract_1.0.0.md

 }
 ```

-This will revoke the permission to update the URI of the vault with `vaultId` to
+This will revoke the permission to update the URI of the vault with `vaultId` from
 the address `toRevokeWallet`.